 The Good We’ve Seen

-Prior to COVID-19 pandemic, Japan was preparing for Tokyo 2020, the smartest Olympics ever with robotic guides, immersive virtual reality and crowd control directed by artificial intelligence.
+Prior to COVID-19 pandemic, Japan was preparing for Tokyo 20202, the smartest Olympics ever with self-driving cabs to transport guests between sports venues, robotic guides, immersive virtual reality and crowd control directed by artificial intelligence.
 Getting ready to welcome 11,000 athletes with 4 to 7 million on-site spectators from Japan and all over the world, this would have been a wonderful showcase of IoT tech and applications from a country that is already a technological leader in robotics and consumer electronics.
 Unfortunately, the event is postponed 12 months, though the Olympic Committee resolves to have the games, it’s not clear how much of IoT tech applications will be used.

 As public venues have been opening up in the past several weeks, there is a serious challenge of getting business going and the health and safety of people using the same facilities.
 How can public toilets be kept safe and clean for everyone to use?
 A common need at medical centres, restaurants, shopping malls, and any city where visitors would rely on public toilets.
 One new IoT company on the scene, Inferrix, has a solution for the “COVID Secure Washroom”, as described on their website: Inferrix wireless edge-intelligent sensors on the washroom doors show a red light to alert visitors if the washroom is unsafe to use.
 Any washroom can be installed in less than 1 hour.
 We can easily imagine its application to be useful in office spaces near shared kitchen areas or study areas of public or university libraries as well.